Crostatus/Jitter/README.md

 This program aims to detect and notify a **suspicious** jitter variation happening in a **TCP** communication that has been captured since the program is sniffing.
 Each pair of <IP_source, IP_destination> gets treated as a different communication, and it will be prepresented as **IP:IP_source->IP_destination**.

-The programs notes every time a pair of hosts exchanges a stream of TCP packets by looking at the ones having `SYN = 1`.
+The programs notes every time a pair of hosts exchanges a stream of TCP packets by looking at the ones having `SYN = 1` ( The **SYN** flag synchronizes sequence numbers to initiate a TCP connection ).
 Every time that one of those packets gets captured, informations about it will be stored, as:
 - Arrive time
 - Delay from previous packet